AKissMail/MIRAGEXR_AI_service-backend/readme.md

 # MirageXR AI Services

-This server backend implements a facade to AI services, providing a wrapper to [MirageXR](https://github.com/WEKIT-ECS/MIRAGE-XR), specifically to facilitate dialogue interaction with Large Language Models (LLMs) using Speech-To-Text (STT) and Text-To-Speech
-(TTS) services.
-LLM interaction follows the Retrieval-Augmented Generation (RAG) pattern, see [Lewis et al.](https://arxiv.org/abs/2005.11401), and manages a data pipeline for storing documents as corpora, enhancing the dialogue experience in eXtended Reality settings.
-A minimal frontend for the setup of an agent and the document upload it also provide by us.
-Your can find it [here](https://github.com/AKissMail/MIRAGEXR_AgentBuilder).
-The frontend is still a work in progress, so expect bug and be so kind to report them here.
+This server backend implements a facade for AI services, providing a wrapper for [MirageXR](https://github.com/WEKIT-ECS/MIRAGE-XR).
+Specifically, it facilitates dialogue interaction with Large Language Models (LLMs) using Speech-To-Text (STT) and Text-To-Speech (TTS) services.
+LLM interaction follows the Retrieval-Augmented Generation (RAG) pattern, see [Lewis et al.](https://arxiv.org/abs/2005.11401).
+It manages a data pipeline for storing documents as corpora, enhancing the dialogue experience in eXtended Reality settings.
+We also provide a minimal frontend for setting up an agent and uploading documents [here](https://github.com/AKissMail/MIRAGEXR_AgentBuilder).
+The frontend is still a work in progress, so expect bugs and kindly report them here.
+Please read the instructions before starting the server.
+In addition to the code, some models have to be downloaded manually.
+This could also be the reason for a failed test.

 ## Table of Contents